Baby-led Weaning & Meat: Why Bison is a Great First Food for Baby

 I am happy to bring you this sponsored post today about bison as baby’s first food, thanks to my friends at Noble Premium Bison.
 All thoughts are my own.

 For years I have encouraged bison as a baby’s first food when starting solids.

 When my own daughter was starting solids at 6 months old, I made her a bison puree as her very first food.
-Turns out she refused all purees and was my forced introduction into finger foods and baby-led weaning.
+Turns out she refused all purees and was my forced introduction to finger foods and baby-led weaning.
 I should’ve made her some meatballs instead!

 Below I’ll share information about bison meat nutrition and how to offer it to your little one and family.